penne-not-pasta/blog/content/_index.md

 Hiya!
 I'm Penny!

 Welcome to my blog, where I share my journey as a creative collective that blends code, color, and craftsmanship.
-From web dev, to crochet and nostalgia, I explore various aspects of creativity and life.
+From web dev, to crochet and nostalgia, I explore various aspects of creativity and life, and what makes me, me!

 ---